frabbisw/ReRobust/README.md

 ## Code Structure

 - ../data: Abstract BFPs and Concrete BFPs.
+The transformed dataset should also be here after you download it.

 - ../train: fine-tuning (training) code, see the corresponding original mentioned above for details.